Is My Leg Pain Coming From the Back or Hip?

 How to Tell the Difference

 If you have leg pain without significant back pain, it can be hard to tell if the problem is your back or your hip.
-Vinita Mathew, MD, FAAPMR, is a physical medicine and rehabilitation specialist at Northwestern Medicine Integrated Spine Center.
+Vinita Mathew, MD, is a physical medicine and rehabilitation physician at Northwestern Medicine.
 Here, Dr. Mathew explains what to look for and what to expect if you see your physician for leg pain.

 Leg Pain From Back Disorders

 Leg pain coming from the low back, or the lumbar spine, is commonly referred to as sciatica.
 Sciatica could involve pain in the buttocks, down the thigh, into the leg or in the foot.
 It is often associated with numbness or tingling, and sometimes weakness.

 - Lumbar spinal stenosis (narrowing of the canal through which the nerve root travels)

 Leg Pain From Hip Disorders

 When the hip is affected, you may have groin pain on the affected side, reduced range of motion of the hip, thigh pain, knee pain, or buttocks pain.
 The pain usually does not go down below the knee, and there is no associated numbness or tingling.
 You may feel more pain when walking or standing, and the pain improves with rest.
 You may sense a limited range of motion when trying to get out of the car, chair or bed.

 Occasionally, pain in the hip could be secondary to inflammation of a hip bursa.
 This can happen if you have tight hip abductor muscles, difference in leg length or hip arthritis.
 Hip pain can also be caused by something more serious but less common, like fractures, tumors, infection or avascular necrosis.